 So what does this mean for customers?
 Think shorter wait times and more efficient service as automated and self-service solutions solve routine problems, freeing associates to focus on more complicated issues.

 Contact centers, for instance could use AI to collect and analyze data from connected devices to better address customer needs.
 If a customer calls about an issue with his or her smart fridge, the associate can look up data from the fridge itself to better identify the problem.
 Taking it a step further, maybe the fridge is programmed to automatically order a replacement part and make a note on the customer’s CRM record for reference in future contact center interactions.

 As more automated systems handle routine requests, however, associates will need additional training.
-The research found that 67 percent of respondents say their contact centers trained agents to handle customer interactions differently due to supporting IoT/connected technologies.
-And 23 percent of contact centers hired for a different agent skillset to supporting IoT technologies.
+The research found that 67 percent of respondents say their contact centers trained associates to handle customer interactions differently due to supporting IoT/connected technologies.
+And 23 percent of contact centers hired for a different associate skillset to supporting IoT technologies.

 Also, integrating AI and IoT-based support into the contact center is not as simple as flipping a switch on a new tool or platform.
 That said, there are a number of things companies can do to make the process smoother:

 Front-line associates have a wealth of knowledge about the issues that customers call about, so companies should leverage that insight when setting up automated systems like a self-service station.
 “A common mistake in poorly built self-service options is not asking associates about the common issues and questions that they receive,” Robbins says.
 “Who would know better than an associate about the problems your customers face?”

 If the company is planning to offer trouble-shooting support for connected devices, give associates an opportunity to use the devices themselves or set up a test lab so that they can experiment with the technology and understand it.